 - 1. If the student does not appeal within the specified timeline in their letter, the school designee will notify the student in writing that they will be recommended to the Graduate College for dismissal. - 2.
 The school designee notifies the student in writing of a successful appeal.
 The letter should include any stipulations or restrictions.
 For example, if the student is allowed to continue in the program under the condition of academic probation, the letter must outline specifically what the student needs to accomplish and in what timeframe to obtain academic good standing. - 3.
 The school designee notifies the student in writing of an unsuccessful appeal.
 The letter will state that the school is recommending dismissal from the degree program.
-The student has the right to appeal the recommendation of dismissal to the college and they should send their appeal to the college's Associate Dean for Student Success, Andrew Maynard (and copy Lisa Murphy (lisa.m.murphy@asu.edu) and the point of contact they've been working with in the school within 10 business days.
+The student has the right to appeal the recommendation of dismissal to the college and they should send their appeal to the college's Associate Dean for Student Success and copy the Director of Academic Services, as well as the point of contact they've been working with in the school within 10 business days.